-The program expands to additional locations throughout the U.S. including Puerto Rico.
+The program expands to additional locations throughout the U.S. and internationally.

-Over several years, new teachers were trained and began supporting the program at high schools across southern and northern California, Washington, Rhode Island, Colorado, Puerto Rico, and Massachusetts
+Over the next decade, new teachers were trained and began supporting the program at high schools across southern and northern California, Washington, Rhode Island, Colorado, Puerto Rico, Massachusetts, and Washington, D.C.

-The program was renamed the Amgen Biotech Experience and joined forces with Education Development Center, Inc. as the global program office overseeing the program’s growth.
+The program was renamed the Amgen Biotech Experience and joined forces with Education Development Center (EDC) as the global program office overseeing the program’s growth.

 The program expands to nine additional international locations.
 The international expansion of the program continues with pilot programs in Australia, Canada, China, Hong Kong SAR, France, Germany, Italy, the Netherlands, and Singapore.